-Unifor economist Jordan Brennan, reporting for iPolitics, found that between 1977 and 2012, average hourly earnings rose 3 per cent, despite having increased dramatically in the preceding decades.
+Unifor economist Jordan Brennan, reporting for iPolitics, found that between 1977 and 2012, average hourly earnings rose three percent, despite having increased dramatically in the preceding decades.

-A more recent study by James Uguccioni, Andrew Sharpe and Alexander Murray noted during roughly this same period (1976-2014), labour productivity increased by 1.12 per cent per year.
-That’s a roughly 42 per cent increase in productivity rewarded with a roughly 3 per cent increase in earnings.
+A more recent study by James Uguccioni, Andrew Sharpe and Alexander Murray noted during roughly this same period (1976-2014), labour productivity increased by 1.12 percent per year.
+That’s a roughly 42 percent increase in productivity rewarded with a roughly three percent increase in earnings.

 The effects are enormous.
 A recent headline in the Report on Business reads “Why Canadians Can’t Stop Borrowing: Stagnating Incomes.”
 The article suggests stagnant incomes are the core driver of Canada’s household debt crisis, as low interest rates buoy an economy lagging with no growth in the average person’s earnings.
 Similarly, a leaked 2014 internal government report found decades of stagnant earnings were “too weak to support [the] consumer spending that has historically driven economic growth,” resulting in middle-income Canadians being “increasingly indebted [despite] a relatively modest standard of living.”